TomBursch/kitchenowl/README.md

 ## 🛎️ Stay Up-to-Date

-KitchenOwl is moving fast, to stay updated consider starring and watching the releases of this repositories.
+KitchenOwl is moving fast, to stay updated consider starring and watching the releases of this repository.

 ### 💬 Status
 - [x] Public Alpha: Still working on stuff (sometimes things might break)